cancerit/hairpin2/internal_doc.md

   -ms MAX_READ_SPAN, --max-read-span MAX_READ_SPAN
                         maximum +- position to use when detecting PCR duplicates - default: 6 -pf POSITION_FRACTION, --position-fraction POSITION_FRACTION
-                        >90% of variant reads variant must occur within [fraction] of start/end to allow **HPF** flag - default: 0.15
+                        >90% of variant must occur within POSITION_FRACTION of start/end of reads to allow HPF flag - default: 0.15

 procedural:
   -m VCF:BAM [VCF:BAM ...], --name-mapping VCF:BAM [VCF:BAM ...]
-                        map VCF sample names to BAM sample names; useful if they differ -ji INPUT_JSON, --input-json INPUT_JSON
+                        map VCF sample names to BAM SM tags; useful if they differ -ji INPUT_JSON, --input-json INPUT_JSON
                         path to JSON of input parameters; overridden by arguments provided on command line -jo OUTPUT_JSON, --output-json OUTPUT_JSON
+                        log input arguments to JSON
 ```

 **N.B.** the above usage block indicates the call for the tool is `hairpin2` - this is correct for local/vm installs, but for farm usage, for the time being, it is `hairpin2-alpha`